pawanthapaliya01/NBC/README.md

 # Run
 ./nbc_sim

- ### Visualizing the Results (Python Example) matlab version is already provided in the above file Visualizing the Results (Python Example)
+ ### Visualizing the Results (Python Example) matlab version is already provided in the above
 You can use Python to visualize .dat outputs:

 import numpy as np